okbreathe/jquery_plugins/okTagList/README.md

 ## Changing the keys

-To change the keys extend the the `$.fn.okTagList.keys` object.
+To change the keys extend the `$.fn.okTagList.keys` object.
 Each action must be an array of keycodes for the particular keys you want to use.
 See the plugin for examples

+## Notes

+If the user doesn't actually insert the tag (by pressing 'comma' or 'enter' after typing) it won't be inserted to the actual tag list ( okTagList works in an unobtrusive way by adding tags as a comma separated list to the original input it was called on ).
+So if you want to ensure that tags that aren't actually added by the user (e.g.  user just types something and doesn't hit enter/comma before moving to the next field) you'll need to handle this scenario by intercepting the form submission process.